e-attestations/e-attestations-docs/docs/z-about.md

 ---
-id: doc1
+id: z-about
-title: Installation
+title: About
-sidebar_label: Installation
+sidebar_label: About
 ---

 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).